 Broadly speaking there are three options that reduce the risk of false declines:

 Wait it out and build up your payment volume, and “trusted seller” status over time.

 Use a tool to help reduce fraud and proactively optimize your processes to reduce chargebacks.

 Sell through a reseller and utilize its already high payment volume and built-in fraud prevention.

 You might think it’s worth waiting it out in one market but SaaS is global and false declines are everywhere – meaning domestic payments are only part of the problem.

-It’s even more difficult for banks to determine whether or not an international transaction is fraudulent because as of yet there isn’t a standard way for banks around the world to communicate with each other.
+Firstly, it’s even more difficult for banks to determine whether or not an international transaction is fraudulent because as of yet there isn’t a standard way for banks around the world to communicate with each other.

-Cross-border transactions have longer payment chains, which increases the chance of error due to different messaging standards across banks and card schemes.
+And secondly, cross-border transactions have longer payment chains, which increases the chance of error due to different messaging standards across banks and card schemes.

 One cross border payment could carry the following types of country data:

 Country of the issuing bank (and country of the customers’ card)